 The truth is, all things ‘green’ are rapidly growing in popularity, and with that comes a vast expansion of vocabulary – a lexis that most of us are kind of vaguely familiar with, but probably couldn’t give a good definition for if pushed.
 Yet never fear – Eluxe is here to help!

 We’ve compiled all the most frequently used terms (and a few new ones), and asked journalists, designers and fashionistas to help us come up with the clearest definitions for each.
 The result?
 We’re calling it the Ethical Girl’s Dictionary for Modern Living.
 And whether you consider yourself an expert on all things sustainable or are still striving to become more ethically aware – this is the perfect read for you.

 1. Plant based beauty

-Basically, any beauty products that use plants as their base.
+Our first of these ethical terms is easy to explain.
+Basically, it’s any beauty product that uses plants as their base.
 Consumers tend to associate plant based beauty with veganism and natural beauty products.